banner

 Many internet users join communities to obtain the information they need and are interested in.
 As the number of internet communities gradually increases, communities with different levels and attributes have become important mediums for public information and opinions, and communities have also become the main way for individuals to participate in information production.

 User behavior and consumption patterns are also evolving.
 The original AIDMA and AISAS models can no longer adapt to the realities of marketing communication in the mobile internet era.
-In the mobile internet era, user behavior's consumption model is shifting towards the SICAS model.
+In the mobile internet era, the user behavior consumption model is shifting towards the SICAS model.
 Future marketing models should fully utilize data and technology to achieve real-time perception, responsive actions, multi-point bidirectional connections, and emotional marketing.

 IMG_20241008_194951